scorpiontx/STX-721_Data_Availability/README.md

 Date: 01/02/25

-This README file is for the data availability of the AACR Journal Entry Titled "STX-721, a covalent EGFR/HER2 exon 20 inhibitor, takes advantage of exon 20 mutant dynamic protein states and achieves unique mutant-selectivity across human cancer models"
+This README file is for the data availability of the AACR Journal Entry Titled "STX-721, a covalent EGFR/HER2 exon 20 inhibitor, takes advantage of exon 20 mutant dynamic protein states and achieves unique mutant-selectivity across human cancer models."

-The trajectories from the metadynamics simulations are included in a data directory located on S3 while analysis scripts are included in a code directory located on GitHub.
+The trajectories from the metadynamics simulations are included in a data directory located on S3, while analysis scripts are included here on GitHub.

 In the data directory, trajectory files are in dcd format and have been converted from desmond trajectories.